wcko87/beatoraja-english-guide/BMS-Overview.md

 In a [rhythm game](https://en.wikipedia.org/wiki/Rhythm_game), the player presses buttons in accordance with the music.
 The song refers to the music itself that plays, while the chart for the song is the "gameplay" - i.e. the sequence of buttons you have to press when you play the song in game.
 Refer to [BMS Charting](#bms-charting) for what a chart for a song looks like.

 But a `.bms` chart is just a sequence of notes in a file.
-To play the charts, you use a [BMS player](#what-is-a-bms-player) like Lunatic Rave 2 or beatoraja.
+To play the charts, you use a [BMS Player](#what-is-a-bms-player) like Lunatic Rave 2 or beatoraja.
 Simply put, a BMS player is the game.
 It reads the chart files, and challenges you to clear the song.

 (Note: BMS is technically a file format, but sometimes we just refer ot the game as "BMS")